danielkrainas/vgr/faqs/Final-Fantasy-IX-no-spoiler-walkthrough.md

 Gil/AP:   0/0
 Steal: Bone Wrist, Mythril Fork
 Weak: Ice
-Abilities: Devil’s Kiss, Blizzara, String, Night, Escape
+Abilities: DevilÂ’s Kiss, Blizzara, String, Night, Escape

 Tip: Devil's Kiss poisons.
 Antibody is useful.
 Note: You switch back to your other party after this, so you might want to leave some of your new equipment available for them.
 This battle doesn't give any AP anyway.